 5G (and enhanced connectivity)

 5G is the baseline enabler for all disruptive technologies in Industry 4.0.
 With 5G, we can expect to see some massive advances not just in connectivity (lower latency, better speeds and more), but also in strikingly new and advanced use cases for Internet usage as a whole.
 Disruptive technologies depend on the accumulation and processing of massive amounts of data safely and in real-time.
-This is what 5G and other high-speed networks promise to deliver in real-time even with advanced emerging services based on VR, AR, complex ML algorithms, IoT, industrial automation and more.
+This is what 5G networks and other high-speed networks promise to deliver in real-time even with advanced emerging services based on VR, AR, complex ML algorithms, IoT, industrial automation and more.

 Internet of Behaviors (IoB)